provenance-io/provenance-docs/docs/pb/ecosystem/financial-services-blockchain/token-economics.md

 ## Staking Hash

 The Provenance Blockchain network is a public Proof-Of-Stake (PoS) blockchain.
-Validators on the network are weighted based on the amount of staking tokens (HASH) bonded to them as collateral.
-These tokens can be self-delegated directly by the validator or delegated to them by other HASH holders.
+Validators on the network are weighted based on the amount of staking tokens (Hash) bonded to them as collateral.
+These tokens can be self-delegated directly by the validator or delegated to them by other Hash holders.

-Any HASH holder can delegate some or all of their tokens to any number of validators in order to stake their tokens.
-If a HASH holder wants to become a validator, they can send a create-validator transaction to the network, at which point they become a validator candidate.
+Any Hash holder can delegate some or all of their tokens to any number of validators in order to stake their tokens.
+If a Hash holder wants to become a validator, they can send a create-validator transaction to the network, at which point they become a validator candidate.

 The voting power of a validator determines whether or not they are an active validator.
 Only the top $N_v$ validators